dosemu2/dosemu2/doc/README.txt

      * compute the character set index of unicode characters output to a terminal display screen.
      * compute the unicode values of characters pasted into dosemu.
+     * compute the unicode values of characters in file names.

    The default is to use "", which denotes the current locale, and is usually the right setting.